The Margaret B. Stillwell Legacy Society

 BSA Tax ID 13-1632509

+Tax laws are complex and subject to change.
 The Bibliographical Society of America does not provide tax or legal advice.
-This information has been prepared without regard to the individual objectives and financial circumstances of persons who receive it and does not provide individually tailored advice.
-Tax laws are complex and subject to change.
 Individuals should consult with their attorney for matters involving estate planning and with their personal tax advisor for matters involving tax planning.